 Add beans and stock

 - Add beans, diced tomatoes, and turkey stock, bring to a boil, reduce heat and simmer for about one hour until beans are tender.
-During cooking, stir frequently and add turkey stock, as needed.16 oz canned tomatoes, 6 cups turkey stock
+During cooking, stir frequently and add turkey stock, as needed.16 oz canned tomatoes

 Add kale